-At any given time your liver contains about 10 percent of your body’s total blood volume, and it filters 1.4 liters of blood per minute.
+At any given time, your liver contains about 10% of your body’s total blood volume.
+It filters 1.4 liters of blood per minute.

-In addition, the liver is the only organ that can regenerate, or regrow, itself.
-The human liver has the greatest regenerative capacity of any of the organs within the body.
-As a result, you can donate part of your liver to someone else, and both your liver and the recipient’s liver will grow to near full-size again and regain its full function.
+In addition, the liver is the only organ that can regenerate — or regrow — itself.
+The human liver has the greatest regenerative capacity of any of the organs in the body.
+As a result, you can donate part of your liver to someone else, and both your liver and the recipient’s liver will grow to near full size again and regain their full function.

 Symptoms of Liver Disease

 Liver disease will not always cause noticeable effects.
 Call your health care provider if you have any combination of the following symptoms, as they may be indications of a liver problem: